messageformat/messageformat/packages/rollup-plugin/README.md

 npm install --save-dev rollup-plugin-messageformat
 ```

-Internally, the plugin uses [messageformat@3](https://messageformat.github.io/messageformat/v3/), which has a runtime component.
-If you're intending to publish you bundle for others, you should also include that as a dependency:
+Internally, the plugin uses [messageformat v3](https://messageformat.github.io/), which has a runtime component.
+If you're intending to publish a library with external dependencies, you should also include it as a dependency:

 ```
 npm install @messageformat/runtime